spatialsys/spatial-game-deathball/README.md

 # For Regression:
 As of writing the game is an extrememly minimal prototype of the gameplay.
 A ball bounces between players/bots and checks for a block state each hit.

-In this version bots are a [Synced Object](https://docs.spatial.io/components/synced-object) which are controller by a single client at a time.
+In this version bots are a [Synced Object](https://docs.spatial.io/components/synced-object) which are controlled by a single client at a time.

 The game can handle multiple players and players joining/leaving.